trinodb/trino/docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

-Hive Connector GCS Tutorial
+Hive connector GCS tutorial
 ===========================

-Preliminary Steps
+Preliminary steps
 -----------------

-Ensure Access to GCS
+Ensure access to GCS
 ^^^^^^^^^^^^^^^^^^^^

 The :doc:`hive` can access